IBM-Cloud/terraform-provider-ibm/website/docs/d/pn_application_chrome.html.markdown

 The following arguments are supported:

-- `service_instance_guid` - (Required, string) The guid of the push notifications instance.
+- `application_id` - (Required, string) Unique ID of the application using the push service.

 ## Attribute Reference

 The following attributes are exported:

-- `id` - The unique identifier of the push notifications instance.
+- `id` - The unique identifier of the applications chrome.
-- `server_key` - Server key that provides Push Notification service authorized access to Google services that is used for Chrome Web Push.
+- `api_key` - An API key that gives the push service an authorized access to Google services that is used for Chrome Web Push.

-- `website_url` - The URL of the website/web application that should be permitted to subscribe to Web Push.
+- `web_site_url` - The URL of the WebSite / WebApp that should be permitted to subscribe to WebPush.